smwrhasan/Math-Statics/README.md

-this is a test website for #Statics
+this is a test website for <strong>Statics</strong> will be soon live at :